Student Learning Outcomes

 Current for the 2016/17 Academic Year

-Student outcomes describe what students are expected to know and be able to do by the time of graduation.
+Student learning outcomes describe what students are expected to know and be able to do by the time of graduation.
 The student outcomes of the WSU Electrical Engineering program are identical to those of Criterion 3 for the 2011-2012 ABET accreditation cycle of engineering programs, the criterion under which the program received its accreditation.
-Criterion 3 has not changed, so the student outcomes remain:
+Criterion 3 is currently undergoing a revision at ABET, but the new criterion 3 has not yet been adopted.
+So, criterion 3 for the 2015-2016 academic year is the same as that for the 2014-2015 academic year:

 Graduates of the Electrical Engineering Program will have:

 - An ability to apply knowledge of mathematics, science and engineering.